 A. Yes.
 Demonstrating that you (or your firm) aspires to meet the Target by signing up to it, even if you don’t immediately achieve the 35 hours per lawyer, publicly indicates that you recognise the importance of pro bono legal work and share a commitment with other lawyers to do it.

-Q. Does my firm have to sign up to the Target if we are listed on the Commonwealth Government’s Legal Services Multi-Use List (LSMUL)?
+Q. Does my firm have to sign up to the Target if we are listed on the Whole of Australian Government Legal Services Panel?

 Q. Where can I find assistance to help me or my firm to meet the Target?